Understanding Complex PTSD: Symptoms, Diagnosis, and Treatment

 What is PTSD?

 PTSD occurs when an individual is exposed—either directly or indirectly—to a traumatic event that involves actual or perceived threats to life.
-This exposure may lead to the following symptoms persisting for at least 30 days, significantly impairing daily life:
+This exposure leads to the following symptoms persisting for at least 30 days, significantly impairing daily life:

 • Re-experiencing the trauma: Nightmares, flashbacks, and intrusive memories.